Skip to content

 Below is your free PDF version of an outline for persuasive essay.
 It specifies the core elements (2): All you need is to fill it in with relevant information about your topic.
 Feel free to use it as a worksheet or a sample for essay outlines.

-This template saves you time on paper structuring.
+This persuasive essay outline template saves you time on paper structuring.
 Here you can take notes on arguments, claims, and evidence you’ll use in a draft.
 All in one place to organize thoughts and not miss anything while writing.

-Writing a Persuasive Essay Outline: Example
+Writing a Persuasive Essay Outline: Examples

 And now, to practice.